-Word/Term Definition Aggregator An entity that dispatches behind-the-meter load reduction or battery storage or EV supply equipment f multiple customers in a coordinated manner in response to a signal for the benefit of from a load-serving entity, utility or balancing authority.
+Word/Term Definition Aggregator An entity that dispatches behind-the-meter load reduction or battery storage or EV supply equipment of multiple customers in a coordinated manner in response to a signal for the benefit of from a load-serving entity, utility or balancing authority.
 Agricultural and Pumping Interruptible Program A demand response program in Southern California Edison's (SCE) territory that offers monthly bill credits to businesses that agree to temporarily interrupt their electricity service during peak energy demand.
-Balancing authority area A balancing authority area as defined in Public Utilities Code section 399.12(c).
+Balancing authority area A balancing authority area means the collection of generation, transmission, and loads within the metered boundaries of the area within which the balancing authority maintains the electrical load-resource balance (Public Utilities Code Section 399.12[c]).
 Base Interruptible Program (BIP) A program created by the CPUC and managed by the state's IOUs that pays customers to reduce their electricity use during electrical grid emergencies.
-Behind the Meter (BTM) Refers to energy resources located on the customer's side of the utility meter.
-Balancing Authority An entity that manages the operation of the electric power system within a specific geographic area.
+Behind the Meter (BTM) Refers to energy resources located on the customer's side of the utility meter, including resources connected to a dedicated net generation output meter (NGOM) and participating in virtual net metering (VNEM) Balancing Authority An entity that manages the operation of the electric power system within a specific geographic area.
 The goals of a balancing authority are to maintain balance between power demand and supply and to sustain safe and reliable operation of the power system.
 California Independent System Operator (California ISO) A balancing authority serving most of California.
 California ISO oversees the operation of California's bulk electric power system, transmission lines, and electricity markets.